skatejs/skatejs/README.md

-### `property (element, propertyDefinitions)`
+### `property (element, definitions)`

 A way to define multiple property definitions to an `element` at once.
-The `propertyDefinitions` argument is an object who's keys are the property names and values are the respective property definitions.
+The `definitions` argument is an object who's keys are the property names and values are the respective property definitions.